thibaultlaurens/tech-notes/fundamentals/04-software-programming.md

 ### Miscellaneous

+- **Stash**:
+- **Bare repository**: A repository that doesn't have a working directory, making it impossible to edit files and commit changes.
+Hosted repositories should always be bare.
+They end in `.git`.
 - **Hooks**: Scripts that run automatically every time a particular event occurs in a git repository.
 They let you customize Git’s internal behavior and trigger customizable actions at key points in the development life cycle.
 They are stored in `.git/hooks`.
 Hooks are local to a git repository, and are **not copied over** to the new repository when doing a `git clone`.
 - **Submodules** (a pointer to a specific commit in another repository, easier to push into) vs **subtrees** (a copy of a repository that is pulled into a parent repository, easier to pull)
 - **git cherry-pick**: Enables arbitrary Git commits to be picked by reference and appended to the current working HEAD.
 Cherry picking is the act of picking a commit from a branch and applying it to another.